 Karen Cox, PhD, RN, FACHE, FAAN

 Cox began her healthcare career as a licensed practical nurse and has distinguished herself in the fields of nursing and healthcare leadership.
 She was elected to the American Hospital Association, Section on Maternal and Child Health Governing Council (2013–2016) and was appointed to the Children’s Hospital Association, Child Health Committee (2013–2017).
-Dr. Cox was named a Fellow in the Robert Wood Johnson Executive Nurse Fellowship Program (1999–2002) and was appointed to a term on the National Advisory Council on Nurse Education and Practice, U.S. Health and Human Services (2006–2011).
-She also served as board chair of the National Initiative for Children’s Health Quality, as board member and chair of the Health Care Foundation of Greater Kansas City board of directors (2009-2015) and was an inaugural member of the National League of Nursing Foundation Advisory Council.
+Cox was a fellow in the Robert Wood Johnson Executive Nurse Fellowship Program (1999–2002), and was also appointed to a term on the National Advisory Council on Nurse Education and Practice, U.S. Health and Human Services (2006–2011).
+Cox also served as board chair of the National Initiative for Children’s Health Quality, as board member and chair of the Health Forward Foundation of Greater Kansas City Board of Directors (2009-2015), and was an inaugural member of the National League for Nursing Foundation Advisory Council.
 An innovator in practice, she received a 2015 American Academy of Nursing Edge Runner award for her work promoting leadership among direct care nurses.

-Dr. Cox is also the current President of the American Academy of Nursing (2017-2019) and a Fellow in the American College of Health Care Executives.
-She holds an associate degree in nursing from Excelsior College, a bachelor’s in nursing degree from the University of Kansas and a master’s and PhD in nursing from the University of Missouri –Kansas City.
+Cox is a fellow and immediate past president of the American Academy of Nursing and a fellow in the American College of Health Care Executives.
+She holds a bachelor’s degree in nursing from the University of Kansas and a master’s and PhD in nursing from the University of Missouri, Kansas City.